Porges/ways-to-play/src/games/oicho-kabu/index.md

 cards and may then request a third, and subsequently a fourth card.

-The goal, as in standard <span class="noun" lang="ja-Latn">Oicho-Kabu</span>, is to get a total as close to {% cards '9' %} as possible, discarding {% cards '⑩' %}s.
+The goal, as in standard <span class="noun" lang="ja-Latn">Oicho-Kabu</span>, is to get a total as close to 9 as possible, discarding 10s.

 After all players have finished requesting new cards, the hands are revealed.
 Each player collects the difference from their hand to players with a lower